-A 'personal issue' wetsuit protects each diver from injury and retains enough warmth to withstand even the coldest water.
-An inflatable 'Fenzy' assists ascent to the surface through a compressed air cylinder, which automatically inflates the vest.
+Search and Rescue operatives use a 'personal issue' drysuit which protects each diver from sharp objects and retains enough warmth to withstand even the coldest water.
+An inflatable 'BCD' buoyancy compensator device assists ascent to the surface through a compressed air cylinder.
 Standard diving accessories include swim fins, facemask, diving knives, weight belt and a lifeline between the diver and the on-land attendant.

 Search and Rescue members undertake daily maintenance procedures to make sure their specialised equipment is in top working order.

 Depending on the nature of an operation, the Search and Rescue Squad sometimes works with other Emergency Response Division Squads, such as the Air Wing and water police to assist in searching and transporting members to isolated locations.

 The Victoria Police Search and Rescue Squad (SAR) has created a webpage to provide people with information about outdoor and bush safety.